-Do you have numerous points and miles balances?
-Are you tired of keeping track of all of them?
-Then you should be using AwardWallet.
-We're excited about the tools we've developed for frequent fliers, road warriors, and others who enjoy earning and redeeming rewards.
-While the free basic service offers a great suite of features to everyone who signs up, we want to highlight the benefits that AwardWallet Plus can provide.
+While the free basic service offers a great suite of tools to everyone who signs up, we want to highlight the benefits that AwardWallet Plus can provide.
 Depending on your needs, it may be well worth the annual subscription.

-We'll cover the main features of AwardWallet, outline the differences between AwardWallet Free and Plus, and provide a rundown of how you can get the most out of an AwardWallet Plus membership.
+We'll cover the core features of AwardWallet, outline the differences between AwardWallet Free and the additional tools Plus provides, and provide a rundown of how you can get the most out of an AwardWallet Plus membership.

 Core Features of AwardWallet

-The AwardWallet service offers three primary core features:
+The AwardWallet service offers four primary core features:

-The first two are the primary features most people use.
 AwardWallet Free provides the ability to track loyalty program balances for yourself and your family members.
-Your travel plans also will be automatically added to the “Trips” feature.
+For accounts that automatically update, your travel plans also will be also seamlessly be added to the “Trips” feature.
 In short, this will allow you to see all your reservations in one place.
-These services are provided to anyone who signs up for AwardWallet.
+These services are provided free of charge to anyone who signs up for AwardWallet.

 The last service, our award concierge service, is also available to any AwardWallet member.
 This is a paid service where our award concierge team helps you book business- and first-class awards using your miles — awards that may be difficult to complete on your own.
+Award concierges have extensive knowledge of the points and miles landscape and often can find an excellent deal that maximizes your hard-earned rewards.
 If this interests you, feel free to submit a request.

 Comparison of AwardWallet Free vs. Plus